aobolensk/openvino/src/common/snippets/docs/mha_optimization_guide.md

 These transformations can modify both the Subgraph's body and its surroundings (e.g. extract constant nodes outside the Subgraph).
 Let's explore several transformations that can impact MHA performance.

-### ExtractUnsupportedTransposes

-[ExtractUnsupportedTransposes](../src/pass/extract_unsupported_transposes.cpp) moves up unsupported Transposes outside the Subgraph.

-Snippets support 2 types of Transposes:

-1. Transposes which are fused into Brgemm (which supports strided read/write) node by [FuseTransposeBrgemm](../src/pass/fuse_transpose_brgemm.cpp) data flow transformation.
-The supported Transpose orders for Brgemm fusion are defined by `TokenizeMHASnippets::get_fusion_transpose_order` in [mha_tokenization.cpp](../src/pass/mha_tokenization.cpp)
-2. The rest of transposes are decomposed by [TransposeDecomposition](../src/pass/transpose_decomposition.cpp) data flow transformation.
-The supported by decomposition Transpose orders are defined by `TokenizeMHASnippets::get_decomposed_transpose_order` in [mha_tokenization.cpp](../src/pass/mha_tokenization.cpp)

-**Please note: the "unsupported" Transpose actually can be executed via Snippets decomposition, however CPU plugin implementation is expected to work faster in this particular case.**

 ### SplitDimensionM

 [SplitDimensionM](../src/pass/split_dimension_m.cpp) splits M dimension of MHA in 2 parts (`batch_m` and `new_m`) by inserting Reshape on A input of the first Matmul and output of the second Matmul (the rest Subgraph's inputs are reshaped by Unsqueeze-like reshapes in order not to break subgraph semantic).